PrishaMaiti/DataStructures/2015MCQCorrections.md

 ### What I Answered: A
 ### Reasoning: I guessed on this question.
 The correct answer is E because you need the casting to int for each of the numbers obtained from rolling each cube.
 Then you need to add 2, as there are 2 cubes.

+## Question 13
+### Correct Answer: A
+### What I Answered: E
+### Reasoning: I did this in my head, so that was probably where the error was.
+I just redid the problem by having my calculations typed out and I got the right answer this time.

 {% include navigation.html %}